-There are a variety of situations in which you might be able to study a foundation year:
+The possible situations in which you might be able to study a foundation year are as follows: